mandax/d3dt-addon/README.md

 dt3d-addon - concept version
 ==========

+*DISCLAIMER: I'm not a programmer, just a canny artist*

 Dynamic Text 3D addon for Blender 3D
 This is the first concept to generate 3d characters on blender and map these for use it on blender game engine.